RWEngelbrecht/cloud-1/README.md

 # cloud-1
 My first simple cloud infrastructure build with Google Cloud Platform

+> Note: During peer evaluation of this project, the hosted WordPress site will be accessible at https://rwengelbrecht.co.za/.
+However, this will not be the case after successful validation of the project.

 ## Requirements:
 - At least 2 running instances of website at all times.
 - Evenly distribute traffic between active instances.